po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/14-Stu_Validation/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to add validations to the User model in order prevent bad data from being saved in the database.
+* As a developer, I want to add validations to the User model in order to prevent bad data from being saved in the database.

 ## Acceptance Criteria